llikey2020/qastaging/README.md

 You can also specify the specific commit for the service image, by setting the relevant image tag variable to the specific commit SHA, e.g. setting `BATCH_JOB_IMAGE_TAG` as `6c6275218a4781d197ab02c6ecfa5259838d7d26`.

 Deployed services pull docker images using the `docker-login` kubernetes secret present in the staging environment.
+Services can be connected to using the service name and port, which can be found in the `services/*.yml` file for each service.

 ## Verifying services are running